Zahtec/typefile/README.md

 ```toml
 key=value<type>
 ```
-**Unspecified values are dissalowed.
+**Unspecified values are disallowed.
 This does not include empty strings or null/undefined**
 ```toml
 key = # ERROR
 key2 = "" # Okay but discouraged.
 Set to string type and use null instead